ArthurWesleyPQ/Dark-Forest-Privacy-Policy/README.md

 The game is free to use as is, without any need to provide information.

-If you have any questions, please do contact me on: arth.wesley@gmail.com
+If you have any questions, feel free to contact me on: arth.wesley@gmail.com